 Siem Reap is home to the ruins of Angkor.
 The town today is a resort town in northwestern Cambodia that is packed with hostels, hotels, restaurants, bars, and resorts.
-In the evening you can relax on pub street with a few drinks.
+In the evening you can relax in the pub street with a few drinks.

 Siem Reap is blessed to be the gateway town to Angkor and a great opportunity to see the sunset over the Angkor temples.
 Besides the Angkor temple ruins, there are other things to do in town such as going on a food tour or visiting the floating village.